ChongyaSong/YouML/README.md

 	* small businesses that eager to gain insights from their data

 ## PLAN
-A preliminary technical solution to accomplish the aforementioned ultimate goal has been determined, which also includes `Windows` and `Linux(ready-to-release)` versions.
+A preliminary technical solution to accomplish the aforementioned ultimate goal has been determined.
 I will make every effort and try to look for others to ensure on-schedule completion.
 What I pursue is to create an application that is/with (a):
 - Toolkit & `Solution hub`
 - Script-level flexibility
 - No-code & Low learning curve